Patolox/GraphBuilder/README.md

 # GraphBuilder
-An App that makes graph related operations
+An tool that makes graph related operations

 Commands: